rubenanlo/modaresa/README.md

 For a live version, please navigate to this link: https://calendar.rawdev.io

-Run npm install to install all the npm packages used in the application Run npm run dev to run the application in local host.
+Run NPM install to install all the NPM packages used in the application
+Run NPM run dev to run the application on localhost.

 Backend: